The registration process is different depending on the type of classes you want to take.

 advisement process, you can register for credit classes in one of two ways:

 Visit the Admissions/Registrar’s Office at the college you plan to attend.

 If you are new to the colleges of DCCCD, we strongly recommend that you register in person so you can get information about course prerequisites, the degrees we offer, the Texas Success Initiative (TSI), tuition and other important topics.

 class schedules to see the credit courses offered for the upcoming term.
 Schedules are available online two weeks before priority registration begins.

-May/Summer/Fall credit class registration begins in April:
+May/Summer/Fall credit class registration is underway: